ProfessorKazarinoff/jupyterhub-engr101/docs/docs/custom_login_page.md

 ![MyPCC login page](images/college_login_page.png)

-For users to feel comfortable with logging into the JupyterHub server, we'll make the JupyterHub login page look more like our college login page.
+For users to feel comfortable logging into our JupyterHub server, we'll make our JupyterHub login page look more like the college login page.

 [TOC]

 ## Create a templates directory and populate it with Jinja templates

 Customizing the login page was a time consuming and fussy task.
-It involved a lot of messing around with css and html plus some knowledge about how jinja templates work.
+It involved a lot of messing around with css and html, plus some knowledge about how **jinja** templates work.

-First, a set of custom **jinja** templates need to be created.
+First, a set of custom jinja templates need to be created.
 When JupyterHub runs, there is a directory of jinja templates that build the html users see when they browse to the login page.
 The jinga templates that build the login page are buried deep in the JupyterHub package code.
 For my JupyterHub installation on the server, I found the jinja template files in the ```/opt/miniconda3/envs/jupyterhub/share/jupyterhub/templates/``` directory.
-If you aren't using a virtual environment, the JupyterHub package directory name will likely be different:
+If you aren't using a virtual environment, the JupyterHub package directory name will likely be different.

+The contents of the directory that contains the jinja templates is below.

 ```text
 /opt/anaconda3/envs/pkgs/jupyterhub/share/jupyterhub/templates/